An ETH-Tight Exact Algorithm for Euclidean TSP: Introduction

 The first obstacle we must overcome if we want to beat this running time is therefore that the number of subproblems is already too large at the first step of the recursive algorithm.
 Unfortunately there is no hope of obtaining a balanced separator that is crossed by $o(n^{1-1/d})$ edges from the tour: there are point sets such that any balanced separator that has a ``simple'' shape (e.g., ball or hypercube) is crossed $\Omega(n^{1-1/d})$ times by an optimal tour.
 Thus we proceed differently: we prove that there exists a separator such that, even though it can be crossed by up to $\Theta(n^{1-1/d})$ edges from an optimal tour, the total number of candidate subsets of crossing edges we need to consider is only $2^{O(n^{1-1/d})}$.
 We obtain such a separator in two steps.
 First we prove a \emph{distance-based separator theorem} for point sets.
 Intuitively, this theorem states that any point set~$P$ admits a balanced separator such that the number of points from~$P$ within a certain distance from the separator decreases rapidly as the distance decreases.
-In the second step we then prove that this separator~$\sig$ has the required properties, namely (i) $\sig$ is crossed by $O(n^{1-1/d})$ edges in an optimal tour, and (ii) the number of candidate sets of crossing edges is $2^{O(n^{1-1/d})}$.
+This is useful because an optimal tour cannot have many ``long'' edges crossing the separator due to the Packing Property.
+Hence, limiting the number of points ``close'' to the separator also limits the number of combinations of edges that form a candidate subset.
+In the second step we then prove that this separator~$\sig$ indeed has the required properties, namely (i) $\sig$ is crossed by $O(n^{1-1/d})$ edges in an optimal tour, and (ii) the number of candidate sets of crossing edges is $2^{O(n^{1-1/d})}$.
 In order to prove these properties we use the Packing Property of the edges in an optimal tour.